navaneeth-dev/fluxcd-homelab/README.md

 ## 🖥️ Technology Stack

-The below showcases the collection of open-source solutions currently implemented in the cluster.
-Each of these components has been meticulously documented, and their deployment is managed using FluxCD, which adheres to GitOps principles.

-The Cloud Native Computing Foundation (CNCF) has played a crucial role in the development and popularization of many of these tools, driving the adoption of cloud-native technologies and enabling projects like this one to thrive.

 |                                                                                                                                      | Name                                           | Description                                                                                                                   |
 |--------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|
 | <img width="32" src="https://raw.githubusercontent.com/openwrt/branding/refs/heads/master/logo/openwrt_logo_blue_and_dark_blue.svg"> | [OpenWRT](https://kubernetes.io/)              | The OpenWrt Project is a Linux operating system targeting embedded devices                                                    |